top of page

 STEREOTYPING: Why we stereotype and how we can stop

-The simple explanation of the errors in our brains' way of seeing the world that led to the creation of stereotypes and prejudices and how we can stop making those errors and, ultimately, stop stereotypes and prejudice.
+The simple explanation of the errors in our brains' way of seeing the world that led to the creation of stereotypes and prejudices, how we can stop making those errors and, ultimately, stop stereotypes and prejudice.

 It begins with a step-by-step guide to how our brains trick us into creating stereotypes and how those lead to prejudices and discrimination, explains why we do these things without realizing it, and concludes with helpful advice on how to avoid the trap.